SCADA & assets

 Use Designer to build operator interfaces, configure security, and validate field communication before rollout.
 Runtimes execute the deployed project with deterministic I/O handling and historian integration.

-when you publish new versions.
+new versions.

 Documentation ships with the product; key topics include: